Chinese Indonesian Democratic Party: Background

-The two major ethnic Chinese political parties of the pre-revolutionary period, Chung Hwa Hui (CHH) and Partai Tionghoa Indonesia (PTI), were both disbanded in 1942 at the start of the Japanese occupation of Indonesia during World War II.
+The two major ethnic Chinese political parties of the pre-revolutionary period, Chung Hwa Hui (CHH) and Partai Tionghoa Indonesia (PTI), were both disbanded in 1942 at the start of the Japanese occupation of the Dutch East Indies during World War II.
 The idea of reviving a political party for Chinese Indonesians was proposed as an initiative by the Sin Ming Hui Association.
 As a result, several heads of the Chinese diaspora in Indonesia were invited by the association to discuss about this matter.
 The discussion resulted in the formation of a preparatory committee.

 The preparatory committee established the political party on 23 May 1948 as the Chinese Union (Persatoean Tionghoa), and the establishment was followed shortly with the First Congress of the Persatoean Tionghoa.
 It was a thinly guised revival of the colonial-era, centre-right party Chung Hwa Hui.
 The congress elected a former CHH board member Thio Thiam Tjong as the chairman of the party.